Best Woodworking Books

 Additionally, this book explains how to make jigs and joints, and how to properly apply finishes is addressed as well.

-Judging by the large amount of photos included, it’s no exaggeration to say every stage of the production process is photographed for each project.
+If you want to learn more about woodworking fundamentals and time-tested techniques, this book is worth reading.
+Judging by the large amount of photos included, it’s no exaggeration to say every stage of the process is photographed for each project which I’m a huge fan of.

 2. The Essential Woodworker

-Another classic, “The Essential Woodworker” deals with the skills and techniques that are essential for all woodworkers.
+Another classic, “The Essential Woodworker” deals with the skills and techniques that are essential for any woodworkers.
 Robert Wearing uses the example of a dining table to intricately show all that’s needed to make this piece of furniture.

-Specifically, he explains how essential tools are used, which sawing techniques are worthwhile, and how planing should be handled.
+He explains how essential tools are used, which sawing techniques are worthwhile, and how planing should be handled.

 And since this is an older book, it includes hand-drawn illustrations—500 to be exact!

-This is book is great because it focuses on the skills one must develop in order to become an expert woodworker.
-Specifically, it addresses what one can do while woodworking and outside woodworking to improve their craft.
+This book is great because it focuses on the skills you must develop in order to become an expert woodworker.
+It addresses what you can do while woodworking to improve your craft.
+This book also underscores the importance of patience and repetition, which I can attest to.

 3. The Woodbook: The Complete Plates

 The first volume of this book was published in 1888 by Romeyn Beck Hough, and the last one was published in 1913.
-There are 14 volumes in total, and each one contains real pieces of wood alongside detailed descriptions.

 4. Bill Hylton’s Power-Tool Joinery